js-mickey/Discord-OBS-Bot-Script/readme.md

 # Discord-OBS Bot Interface

 This is a simple python script to interface a discord chat bot with OBS via a local websocket (WSS).
-Currently it test user roles, activate or deactivate sources, and send Discord messages.
+Currently it can test user roles, activate or deactivate sources, and send Discord messages.

 ## Caveats